Traditional Chinese Medicine

-- Acute diseases, like intestinal flu and the common cold.
+Acute diseases – intestinal flu and the common cold.

-- Chronic diseases, such as allergies, gynecological disorders, autoimmune diseases, and chronic viral diseases, digestion, fatigue, anxiety and depression.
+Chronic diseases – allergies, gynecological disorders, autoimmune diseases, chronic viral diseases, digestion, stress, fatigue, anxiety & depression.

 Chinese herbal medicine is especially good for promoting the body’s ability to heal and recover from illness.